ilius/pyglossary/README.md

 - 📦	Package/archive file
 - 🔢	Binary file
 - ✔		Supported
-- :x:	Will not support
+- :x:	Will not be supported

 Requirements